WhosMadeer/WhosMadeer/README.md

 # 💫 About Me:
-I'm a second year Computer Engineering student at the University of Toronto.
-I am also the founding engineer for SnapShip Solutions - a tech based startup - for 3 years.
-In this position, I learned how to built full stack applications in React and Typescript.
-As a student, I developed strong skills in time management, organization and teamwork.
-I am always looking for a new challenge
+I'm a third year Computer Engineering Student at the University of Toronto.
+I was also the founding engineer for SnapShip Solutions where I built a full stack React and Express Application.
+As a student who was working full time, I had to develop skills in time management, organization, and leadership.
+I am always looking for a challenge and trying to grow as a person and as an engineer.

 ## 🌐 Socials: